Landmeinz/personal-website/README.md

-# Project Name

-Eric Meinzer
+# Eric Meinzer's Website
+## A place to find out what I'm about.
+I'm a designer
+I'm a developer

+I like to make things look nice
+I like to make things function

+Designing gives me inspiration
+Building gives me satisfaction

 ## Description

-Just my personal website
+Just my personal website to take people to my various links

 ## Built With